 MetaVR VRSG Provides Visuals for JTAC Simulation Training at SOTACC

-MetaVR's Virtual Reality Scene Generator™ (VRSG™), 3D terrain, and 3D content are in the new desktop JTAC simulators that replaced the call for fire trainer (CFFT) simulators at the Special Operations Terminal Attack Controller Course (SOTACC) facility at the U.S. Army Yuma Proving Ground, Yuma, Arizona, as part of an award made in 2015 by Special Operations Command to MetaVR's business partner Battlespace Simulations (BSI).
+MetaVR's Virtual Reality Scene Generator™ (VRSG™), 3D terrain, and 3D content are in the desktop JTAC simulators that replaced the call for fire trainer (CFFT) simulators at the Special Operations Terminal Attack Controller Course (SOTACC) facility at the U.S. Army Yuma Proving Ground, Yuma, Arizona.
+VRSG was part of an award made in 2015 by Special Operations Command to MetaVR's business partner Battlespace Simulations (BSI).

 The two-classroom setup uses 24 VRSG channels in total, coupled with 4 full licenses of BSI's Modern Air Combat Environment (MACE) software and 16 MACE Single-Entity licenses.
 Each station contains a communications suite on a tablet to simulate PRC-117, PRC-148, PRC-152 radios, and a ROVER feed.
 Set up on a tripod in each classroom is a simulated military device for laser ranging /targeting.
 All new hardware, including two terrain servers loaded with MetaVR's CONUS ++, Asia, and Africa terrain data sets rounded out the upgrade, which was delivered to the SOTACC facility in December 2015.